On this page

 How are these scores calculated?

 Retatrutide is an investigational drug -- it has not been approved by the FDA or any regulatory agency.
-The evidence is promising and now includes three Phase 3 topline readouts — including the pivotal obesity trial TRIUMPH-1 — and the first peer-reviewed Phase 3 RCT (TRANSCEND-T2D-1, published in The Lancet).
-What that means: the data is striking across weight loss, diabetes, sleep apnea, and joint pain, but we are still waiting for the remaining peer-reviewed publications, long-term safety data, and regulatory review.
+The evidence is promising and now includes five Phase 3 topline readouts, one of which (TRANSCEND-T2D-1) is peer-reviewed in The Lancet.
+What that means: the data is striking across weight loss, diabetes, sleep apnea, and joint pain, but four of the five Phase 3 trials are still known only through company press releases, long-term safety is unknown, and the FDA has not begun reviewing the drug — Lilly says it plans to submit in early 2027.
 It is not available by prescription or at pharmacies.

 New research, delivered clearly